arora-ansh/Counting-Semaphores/README.md

 # Counting-Semaphores
-Created semaphore structures using Mutex Locks and solved the Dining Philosophers' Problem with them.
+Created both Blocking and Non-Blocking variants of semaphore structures using Mutex Locks and solved the Dining Philosophers' Problem with them.